janklab/MailSpoon/README.md

 MailSpoon was written by [Andrew Janke](https://apjanke.net).

-The project home page is the repo page on GitHub at <https://github.com/janklab/MailSpoon>.
+The project home page is the [GitHub repo page](https://github.com/janklab/MailSpoon).
 Bug reports and feature requests are welcome.

-MailSpoon is part of the [Janklab](https://github.com/janklab) suite of libraries for Matlab.
+MailSpoon is part of the [Janklab](https://janklab.net) suite of libraries for Matlab.

 Thanks to [BAND-MAID](https://www.youtube.com/channel/UCJToUvYrmkmTCR-bluEaQfA) and [Lovebites](https://www.facebook.com/LovebitesTheBand/) for powering my coding.